Java Clean Architecture Masterclass

 Downloads and Dependency Management

-Stable Release Version
+Stable Release Versions

-Current Development (SNAPSHOT) downloads
+Current Development (SNAPSHOT) Versions

 Usage